Skip to content

 Reduce nerve irritation

-Care starts by reducing irritation so the leg can calm down.
-Progress is earned through checkpoints.
-We only add range, load, or volume when your symptoms and function show that you are ready.
+Progress is earned through checkpoints and we only add range, load, or volume when your symptoms and function show that you are ready.